This post originally appeared on Fast Data Science’s blog on LinkedIn.

 Predicting Risks Proactively: AI analyses large datasets to identify risks before they become problems, keeping your trial on track.

-Accurate Cost Estimation: AI-powered tools provide detailed and accurate cost forecasts, helping you budget effectively.
+Accurate Cost Estimation: AI-driven cost estimation tools provide detailed and accurate cost forecasts, helping you budget effectively.

 Simplifying Protocol Reviews: NLP scans trial protocols for missing or inconsistent information, ensuring everything is in order.